-- The State of Vermont must ensure universal access to and coverage for highquality, medically necessary health services for all Vermonters. - Overall health care costs must be contained and growth in health care spending must balance the health needs of the population with the ability to pay for such care. - The health care system must be transparent in design, efficient in operation, and accountable to the people it serves. - Primary care must be preserved and enhanced so that Vermonters have care available to them, preferably within their own communities. - Every Vermonter should be able to choose his or her health care provider. - Vermonters should be aware of the costs of health services.
-Costs should be transparent and easy to understand. - Individuals have a personal responsibility to maintain their own health and to use health resources wisely. - The health care system must recognize the primacy of the relationship between patients and their health care practitioners. - Vermont's health delivery system must seek continuous improvement of health care quality and safety and promote healthy lifestyles. - Vermont's health care system must include mechanisms for containing all system costs and eliminating unnecessary expenditures. - The financing of health care must be sufficient, fair, predictable, transparent, sustainable, and shared equitably. - The system must consider the effects of payment reform on individuals and on health care professionals and suppliers. - Vermont's health care system must operate as a partnership between consumers, employers, health care professionals, hospitals and government.
+- Primary care must be preserved and enhanced so that Vermonters have care available to them, preferably within their own communities.
+The health care system must ensure that Vermonters have access to appropriate mental health care that meets standards of quality, access, and affordability equivalent to other components of health care as part of an integrated, holistic system of care.
+Other aspects of Vermont's health care infrastructure, including the educational and research missions of the State's academic medical center and other postsecondary educational institutions, the nonprofit missions of the community hospitals, and the critical access designation of rural hospitals, must be supported in such a way that all Vermonters, including those in rural areas, have access to necessary health services and that these health services are sustainable. - Every Vermonter should be able to choose his or her health care provider. - Vermonters should be aware of the costs of health services.
+Costs should be transparent and easy to understand. - Individuals have a personal responsibility to maintain their own health and to use health resources wisely, and all individuals should have a financial stake in the health services they receive. - The health care system must recognize the primacy of the relationship between patients and their health care practitioners, respecting the professional judgment of health care practitioners and the informed decisions of patients. - Vermont's health delivery system must seek continuous improvement of health care quality and safety and promote healthy lifestyles.
+The system therefore must be evaluated regularly for improvements in access, quality, and cost containment. - Vermont's health care system must include mechanisms for containing all system costs and eliminating unnecessary expenditures, including by reducing administrative costs and by reducing costs that do not contribute to efficient, high-quality health services or improve health outcomes.
+Efforts to reduce overall health care costs should identify sources of excess cost growth. - The financing of health care must be sufficient, fair, predictable, transparent, sustainable, and shared equitably. - The system must consider the effects of payment reform on individuals and on health care professionals and suppliers.
+It must enable health care professionals to provide, on a solvent basis, effective and efficient health services that are in the public interest. - Vermont's health care system must operate as a partnership between consumers, employers, health care professionals, hospitals, and the State and federal government.